alfmunny/Computer-Science-Notes/algorithms-4th/4-Graphs.md

 > The lazy version of Prim's algorithm uses extra space proportional to E and time proportional to ElogE to compute the MST fo a connected edge-weighted graph with E edges and V vertices

-\*Eager Version: only keep the smallest weight edge of a non-tree vertex
+**Eager Versionl**: only keep the smallest weight edge of a non-tree vertex

 ```java
 public class EagerPrimMST {